WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Macros

 - similarly to `Custom Resouces` you create a lambda function.
 This lambda function will be used to **modify the template itself**.

+  - You declare Macros as a `AWS::CloudFormation::Macro` resource, the resource takes in the AWS Lambda Function ARN.

+  - To use the Macro, you include the logical resource name inside the `Transform` block.

+- if you ever used the AWS SAM, then you have already used Macros, mainlu the `AWS::Serverless` macro specified in the `Transform` block.

 #### Helper scripts